Office Update: Safe Patient Appointments (Read More)

 Easing Pain with Injections

-Usually, the patient is asked to try conservative measures first, like over-the-counter pain nonsteroidal anti-inflammatory medications and short periods of bed rest.
+Usually, the patient is asked to try conservative measures first, such as over-the-counter pain medications, nonsteroidal anti-inflammatory drugs, and short periods of bed rest.
 If these measures do not work, the next step is injection therapy or a diagnostic injection.